When we were learning PHP, we scoured the Web for exercises to help us develop our skills and came up empty. Thus the inspiration for this site.

 <).
 In some comments, that's an enormous amount of work.
 So we've reversed the order of the comments to show oldest first and edited those at the top to work with the collapsible highlighter.
 This frees new comments to be formatted with either of the highlighters, since they will appear farther down the page away from the exercise.

 If you find mistakes, please, let us know!
 Typos, grammar, anything.
 Send us an email.

 This site allows HTML and requires use of the syntax highlighter for code blocks in comments.
 For more information, see Compose tips on the Navigation menu.

 Phpexercises.com is built on Drupal 7.
 Click the logo in the footer for a link to drupal.org.
-Nancy is also an individual member of the Drupal Association, jn2 on drupal.org, who provides Drupal services.
+Nancy is also a past member of the Drupal Association, jn2 on drupal.org, who provides Drupal services.